 "I take it Kazuha's not too thrilled about you doing this investigation then."
 Conan observed.

 "She's not, I don't think so."
 Heiji frowned.
 "She says she has a bad feelin' or somethin'.
 I think she's just worryin' too much.
 I'll be fine.
 What's the worst that could happen?"

-"Don't ask things like that, you're only tempting fate when you do."
-Conan said, frowning.
+"Don't ask things like that, you're only tempting fate when you do.
+See, for example- that one time you got your entire right arm cut off."
+Conan pointed out, frowning.
 "Well, just don't make her worry about you, Hattori.
 You shouldn't do that."

-"Isn't that just some kinda alternate effect?
-I mean it's really supposed ta be a poison, right?"
+"Isn't that just some weird kinda alternate effect?
+I mean it's really supposed to be a poison, right?"
 Heiji asked, quirking an eyebrow.